Daisuke Takahashi: 2011–12 season

 As part of his preparation for the 2011–12 season, Takahashi spent two weeks in August 2011 working with ice dancing specialists Muriel Boucher-Zazoui, Romain Haguenauer, and Olivier Schoenfelder in Lyon, France, to hone his skating skills.
 He said, "I wanted to improve my skating technique, not because I was bad in this sector, but I think Olivier is the best.
 I love the way he skates."

-At 2011 Skate Canada International, Takahashi earned a score of 84.66 in the short program and 153.21 in free skating to win the bronze medal with a combined score of 237.87.
+At 2011 Skate Canada International, Takahashi earned a score of 84.66 in the short program and 153.21 in the free skate to win the bronze medal with a combined score of 237.87.
 At the 2011 NHK Trophy, he earned a new personal best score of 90.43 to take the lead in the short program, with a 10.66 point lead over teammate Takahiko Kozuka.
 He won the gold medal with a combined total of 259.75 points and qualified for the Grand Prix Final.
 He finished second at the Final.
-At the Japanese Championships, Takahashi was first after the short program with a score of 96.05 and placed third in free skating, scoring 158.38 points.
+At the Japanese Championships, Takahashi was first after the short program with a score of 96.05 and placed third in the free skate, scoring 158.38 points.
 With a total score of 254.60, he won his fifth national title, finishing ahead of Takahiko Kozuka and Yuzuru Hanyu, and was selected to compete at the 2012 World Championships, where he won the silver medal.
 The French crowd believed he deserved the gold medal over Patrick Chan, who had mistakes, including a fall on a double Axel, and booed the final result.
 Takahashi stated that he was pleased with the result, which he had not expected after his off-season surgery.
 Takahashi finished the season at the 2012 World Team Trophy.
-He set new personal best scores in the short program, free skating, and overall, and finished first in the men's event.
+He set new personal best scores in the short program, the free skate, and overall, and finished first in the men's event.
 His short program score, 94.00, set a new record as the highest ever under the ISU Judging System.
 It was Takahashi's first win over Patrick Chan since the 2010 World Championships.

 On June 15, 2012, Takahashi confirmed that he would resume working with Morozov – Nagamitsu remained his primary coach, and Morozov became his advisory coach.